cstudioakt/otliamJS/README.md

 Examples
 --------
-I have included a example file in the repo to show you otliam's capabilities.
+I have included an example file in the repo to show you otliam's capabilities.